homeLibraryBlog

 If you’re interested in anything skills-based hiring-related – whether it’s rate of adoption, employee attitudes, or the benefits and impact of this hiring practice – then you’re in exactly the right place.

-We collected responses from over 2,000 employers and employees to bring you The State of Skills-Based Hiring 2024; now, we’re bringing you 47 key skills-based hiring statistics.
+We collected responses from over 2,000 employers and employees to bring you The State of Skills-Based Hiring 2025.
+Now, we’re compiling data collected in 2024 and 2025 to bring you 52 key skills-based hiring statistics.

 Employers and skills-based hiring statistics

-In 2024, the majority of employers have adopted some form of skills-based hiring.
+In 2025, the majority of employers have adopted some form of skills-based hiring.
 They perceive it as an effective hiring strategy, and they’re seeing measurable benefits.
-Here are 18 statistics on employer adoption, attitudes to, and benefits of skills-based hiring
+Here are some statistics on employer adoption, attitudes to, and benefits of skills-based hiring

 Employer adoption of skills-based hiring